-Primary ID (with photograph and signature, not expired)
+Primary ID (including photograph and signature, not expired)

-- · Government-issued driver's license
+- Government-issued driver's license

-- · U.S. Department of State driver's license
+- U.S. Department of State driver's license

-- U.S. learner's permit (plastic card only with photo and signature)
+- U.S. learner's permit (plastic card only, with photo and signature)

-- National/state/country ID card
+- National/state/country identification card

 - Passport

-- Passport Card
+- Passport card

 - Military ID

 - Military ID for spouses and dependents

 - Alien Registration Card (Green Card, Permanent Resident Visa)

-Secondary ID (with signature, not expired)
+Secondary ID (signature, not expired)

-- · U.S. Social Security card
+- U.S. Social Security card

-- Debit (ATM) or credit card
+- Debit (ATM) card or credit card

-- Any form of ID on the Primary ID list
+- Any form of ID on the primary list

-If the ID presented has an embedded signature that is not visible (microchip), or is difficult or impossible to read, the candidate must present another form of identification from the Primary ID or Secondary ID list that contains a visible signature.
+If the ID presented has an embedded signature that is difficult or impossible to read or is not visible (microchip), the candidate must present another form of identification from the primary ID list that contains a visible signature.

 Pearson VUE does not recognize grace periods.
-For example, if a candidate's driver's license expired yesterday and the state allows a 30-day grace period for renewing the ID, the ID is considered to be expired.
+For example, if a candidate's driver's license expired yesterday and the state allows a 30-day grace period for renewing the ID, the ID is considered to be expired and will not be accepted for testing.
+Newly renewed licenses which result in a temporary paper license will be accepted as long as the expired plastic license is also provided.